Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 Another example of a component is the software for adapting to the board (the device's hardware used by the software).
 As a different board may be used for the same application.

+Also this definition of *components* from the [C4 software architecture model](https://c4model.com/) by Simon Brown applies (\cite CleanArchitecture p.
+314):

+> A grouping of related functionality behind a nice clean interface, which resides inside an execution environment like an application.

 Further References
 ------------------